celery/celery/docs/getting-started/first-steps-with-celery.rst

     app.conf.task_serializer = 'json'

-If you are configuring many settings at once you can use ``update``:
+If you're configuring many settings at once you can use ``update``:

 .. code-block:: python